newchuyalong/libgdx-learning/Google-Mobile-Ads-in-Libgdx-(replaces-deprecated-AdMob).md

-If you use AdMob in your LibGdx apps, and have not updated your app recently, you should consider doing so soon!
+If you use AdMob in your LibGdx apps, and have not updated recently, you should consider doing so soon!

 Google says:
 > Android (6.4.1 and earlier SDKs)